hutchpd/QuantumSuperposition/PositronicVariables/readme.md

 ---

 `PositronicVariable<T>` lets your code simulate values that evolve over iterative timelines.
-Think of it as Schrödinger’s variable: simultaneously filled with regret and potential.
+Think of it as Schrödinger's variable: simultaneously filled with regret and potential.
 Now enhanced with automatic convergence, timeline journaling, and existential debugging capabilities.

 > Not exactly time travel, but close enough to confuse your boss.